At the British battle camp near Dover, Edmund and Regan are engaged in what seems to be a heated conversation.

 She then continues her own personal domestic squabble with Regan over Edmund.
 Quietly fighting over the louse, the two sisters exit with him, neither trusting the other to be alone with Edmund.

-Albany is left alone, an opportune moment for him to be approached by the disguised Edgar.
+As the others start to go, the disguised Edgar approaches Albany, who tells his frenemies he'll catch up to them.
 Edgar gives Albany the letter he took from Oswald, demands Albany read it before the battle, and runs off without ever revealing his true identity.

 Edmund comes back to give Albany an update about the battle preparations.